marcoschultznunes/academind-angular-project-todo/README.md

 # academind-angular-project-todo

-This is an angular version of this project:
+This is an angular version of this react project:

 https://github.com/marcoschultznunes/academind-react-project-todo